HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 #### Non-recursive post-order

 For a non-recursive approach, we could visit all nodes in pre-order, remembering each, and then iterate over the nodes in reverse order.
+However, we can do better.

-However, we can do better:
+However, we can do better.
+The main problem we must solve is remembering enough information to correctly decide whether it is time to visit the parent node.
+The following approach eagerly explores the left sub-tree, remembering both the right sibling and the parent node.
+When we revisit the parent node, we can decide whether it is time to visit it based on the presence of the right sibling.

 {caption: "Non-recursive post-order traversal with only partial memoization."}
 ```cpp